louiseiyengar/treehouse-unit-09/README.md

 DELETE api/courses/:id - deletes a course (authentication and authorization needed - a user cannot delete a course unless authorization is sent for the user who owns the course.

-There will be error messages and status codes as appropriate.
+There will be error messages and error status codes as appropriate.

 ======= Instuctions to view project locally =========